dortania/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.md

 The patches above have these effects:

-* Patch 1:
+* Patchset 1:
-  * Convert second connector of the ports to 0105 with HDMI property
+  * Convert second connector of the ports to 0105 with HDMI connector type
   * Convert third connector of the ports to 0204 with HDMI property
-* Patch 2:
+* Patchset 2:
-  * Convert second connector of the ports to 0105 with HDMI property
+  * Convert second connector of the ports to 0105 with HDMI connector type
-  * Convert third connector of the ports to 0306 with DP property
+  * Convert third connector of the ports to 0306 with DP connector type

 Depending on your real hardware setup, you might want to switch things up, but usually for most laptops, one of the two patches **might** be required, in case your outputs work out-of-the-box with no issues or crashes, you do not need these patches then.